arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I File a Claim in an Arizona Small Claims Court?

-Parties that want to file for small claims in Arizona must file the necessary forms.
-These forms are available online and should be filed at the court where the defendant lives upon completion, following A. R. S. § 22–202.
-The petition will contain;
+Parties that want to file for small claims in Arizona are expected to file the necessary forms.
+These forms are usually available online and may be filed at the court where the defendant lives.
+Per A. R. S. § 22–202, a completed petition should contain:

 • The complete name of the defendant and plaintiff.